katzueno/mautic-install-shell/readme.md

 ## STEP 2: Initiate MySQL

-Copy and paste the following texts and paste onto the Cloud9 terminal window to start MySQL and create user and password.
+Copy and paste the following texts and paste onto the Cloud9 bash terminal window to start MySQL and create user and password.

 ```
 mysql-ctl start